 Many NAR members are also active in partner and allied organizations.
 It is important to get to know these groups on an organizational level and a personal basis.
 Increased familiarity will strengthen collaborations now and in the future.
-Most of the partner and allied organizations will commemorate the Fair Housing Act anniversary on their own in addition to their joint efforts with NAR.

 - Visit the organization’s national website to determine if there is a local chapter serving your area.
 That national organization’s staff can assist you with making a local level connection.